ColoredCow/portal/docs/prerequisites.md

   1. DB_HOST will be the host where your server is running it is usually localhost.
   2. DB_USERNAME will be the username i.e. root and DB_PASSWORD will be the password which is the same that you used to access your PHPMyAdmin.
 By default, the password field will be empty when you will first start your PHPMyAdmin.
-  3. DB_DATABAS will be the name of your database which we have created in this project.
+  3. DB_DATABASE will be the name of your database which we have created in this project.

 9. For both XAMP and WAMP:
   If you’re asked to log in into your PHPMyAdmin, use the username “root” and enter your root password.
 If you haven’t set one yet, you can leave it blank.